Once characters are created, it is time for the first mission. (Note that crew members can join anytime – just have them create a character.)

 Location: Planet έρημος

 Description: Planet έρημος has one continent that slopes into one giant mountain (think cone).
 The rest of the planet is a freshwater ocean.
 The entire population has had to relocate to the top of the mountain to avoid their 500-year storms.
 The problem is that they don’t have working pumps or ways to get the water up the mountain.
-Their government didn’t maintain documents and the society managed to forget how they handled the storms in the past. έρημος has sent a request to the Mathematical Astronomical Science Society (MASS) for assistance.
+Their government didn’t maintain documents and the society has forgotten how they handled the storms in the past. έρημος has sent a request to the Mathematical Astronomical Science Society (MASS) for assistance.
 Given the low risk and time table, the MASS has decided to send your crew on this mission.

 Assignment: Design a solution for Planet έρημος to get water from their oceans to the top of the mountain.
 The continental mountain is cone-shaped.
 It is 3000 meters high and the base(diameter) is 8000 meters across.
 The team must include materials, measurements, and a drawing with their solution.